AFRMA

 3. Bedding used in show boxes to be the material provided by the Association.
 [Effective October 22, 2005]

 4. All rat and mouse exhibitors are required to own their own rat and mouse boxes and maintain them in good condition.
-The Association will have the rat and mouse show boxes for sale to members at a nominal fee.
-The boxes must be bought from the Association to keep the same type and colors.
+The Association has the plans available for members and exhibitors to make their own show boxes.
+The show boxes must follow these specifications (may be bought from the Association if available) to keep the same type and colors.

 Supplies Needed